-C10 Including randomized trials Mandatory inclusi e randomized trials as eligible for on in the review, if they are feasible e interventions and outcomes of st. Randomized trials are the best study design for evaluating the efficacy of interventions.
+C10 Including randomized trials

+Include randomized trials as eligible for inclusion in the review, if they are feasible for the interventions and outcomes of interest.

+Randomized trials are the best study design for evaluating the efficacy of interventions.
 If they are feasible for evaluating questions that are being addressed by the review, they must be considered eligible for the review.
 However, appropriate exclusion criteria may be put in place, for example regarding length of follow-up.

-See Handbook 5.5, 13.1.3 C11 Justifying choice of study designs Mandatory Justify the choice of eligible study designs.
+See Handbook 5.5, 13.1.3

+C11 Justifying choice of study designs

+Justify the choice of eligible study designs.

 It might be difficult to address some interventions or some outcomes in randomized trials.
 Authors should be able to justify why they have chosen either to restrict the review to randomized trials or to include non-randomized studies.
 The particular study designs included should be justified with regard to appropriateness to the review question and with regard to potential for bias.
-See Handbook 13.1.2, 13.2.1.3 C12 Excluding studies based on publication status Mandatory e studies irrespective of their ation status, unless explicitly ed.
+See Handbook 13.1.2, 13.2.1.3

+C12 Excluding studies based on publication status

+Include studies irrespective of their publication status, unless explicitly justified.

 Obtaining and including data from unpublished studies (including grey literature) can reduce the effects of publication bias.
 However, the unpublished studies that can be located may be an unrepresentative sample of all unpublished studies.

-See Handbook C13 Changing eligibility criteria Mandatory outco decisio studie object any changes to eligibility criteria or mes studied.
-In particular, post hoc ons about inclusion or exclusion of s should keep faith with the ives of the review rather than with ary rules.
+C13 Changing eligibility criteria

+Justify any changes to eligibility criteria or outcomes studied.
+In particular, post hoc decisions about inclusion or exclusion of studies should keep faith with the objectives of the review rather than with arbitrary rules.

 Following pre specified eligibility criteria is a fundamental attribute of a systematic review.
 However unanticipated issues may arise.
 Review authors should make sensible post hoc decisions about exclusion of studies, and these should be documented in the review, possibly accompanied by sensitivity analyses.
 Changes to the protocol must not be made on the basis of the findings of the studies or the synthesis as this can introduce bias.
-See Handbook 5.2, 5.7